fredneedsausername/ServerPhone/README.md

 **TODO THINK OF WHAT HAPPENS IF THERE IS NOT ENOUGH STORAGE IN THE SERVER TO STORE THE FILES: WILL IT continue accepting the input?
 What will it do with the rest of the received input? will it throw it away? what will it do with the file it started writing in its memory?
 ALSO MEMORY COULD BE SUFFICIENT AT THE START OF THE REQUEST BUT COULD NOT BECOME SUFFICIENT AS THE DATA IS SENT, SO YOU HAVE TO SEND A NOT_SUFFICIENT_STORAGE MESSAGE IN THAT SITUATION, TOO, AND ELIMINATE THE FILES THAT WERE GENERATING TODO THINK OF WHAT HAPPENS IF THERE IS NOT ENOUGH STORAGE IN THE SERVER TO STORE THE FILES: WILL IT continue accepting the input?
 What will it do with the rest of the received input? will it throw it away? what will it do with the file it started writing in its memory?**
-**TODO I WANT TO USE BASE85 ENCODING TO TRANSMIT DATA, UPDATE DOC AND IMPLEMENT** **TODO PROTECT FROM USERS TRYING TO ACCESS FOLDERS THAT ARE NOT THEIRS**
+**TODO I WANT TO USE BASE85 ENCODING TO TRANSMIT DATA, UPDATE DOC AND IMPLEMENT** **TODO PROTECT FROM USERS TRYING TO ACCESS FOLDERS THAT ARE NOT THEIRS** **TODO ARE WRITING OPERATIONS BLOCKING, IN THE SENSE THAT IF SOMETHING IS WRITING TO A FILE, THE WHOLE APPLICATION WILL STAND STILL AND WAIT THAT OTHER PROCESS TO FINISH?**
+**TODO ADD A WAY TO NAVIGATE THROUGH FILES WITH A CLIENT**
 <br>
 **TODO REFACTOR AUTHORIZATIONLEVEL WITH A BOOLEAN ISADMIN**
 # ServerPhone